-- Double-check that all the technical aspects of your study are working
+- To double-check that all the technical aspects of your study are working

-- Get an insight into the types of responses participants will give
+- To gain an insight into the types of responses participants will give

-- Make sure your Estimated Completion Time has been set accurately.
+- To make sure your estimated completion time has been set accurately.

-How to run a pilot study on Prolific
+How can I run a pilot study on Prolific?

 - Once you've created your survey/experiment using an external platform, create a new study on Prolific.

 - Set how many participants you are looking to recruit to be a small proportion of the sample you eventually want to get.
 For most studies, we recommend piloting on 5-10 participants, but you might want to recruit even fewer if your study is very complex.
-Enter the other Basic Details in this section as normal

 - You may wish to let participants know in the study description that your study is a pilot and that they may experience problems!
 Participants always appreciate transparency, and this may increase their motivation to give helpful feedback!

 - If you’d like detailed feedback, you could target participants who are experienced users.
-To do this, use the "Approval Rate" and "Number of previous submissions" filters in Prescreening to get participants with a high number of Approved submissions.
+To do this, use the 'approval rate' and 'number of previous submissions' prescreeners to get participants with a high number of approved submissions.

-- To launch your main study after making any necessary changes to your survey/experiment, you have two options:
+- Once you're ready to launch your main study after making any necessary changes to your survey/experiment, you have two options:

 And that's it - happy piloting!